ietf/authors.ietf.org/rfcxml-overview.md

 ---

 # Overview
 RFCXML is an XML language, used as the preferred format for Internet-Drafts and the canonical format for published RFCs since RFC 8650 in November 2019.
-It is documented in RFCs and formally specified in a RELAX NG Compact Syntax (RNC) schema.
-The RNC schema only allows specified XML elements and attributes to be used, which means that RFCXML documents can be fully validated against the schema.
+It is documented documented on this site and formally specified in a RELAX NG Compact Syntax (RNC) schema.
+RFCXML documents can be fully validated against the schema.

 The [RFCXML vocabulary reference](/rfcxml-vocabulary) documents all of the elements and attributes and their usage and allowed values.